vexx32/PSKoans/README.md

 ## Prerequisites

-- Windows PowerShell version 5.1 / PowerShell 6+
+- PowerShell version 5.1 / PowerShell 6+
-- NuGet
+- NuGet (Windows only)
 - Pester v4.x

-If you've never installed PowerShell modules before, you need to first install the NuGet PackageProvider to enable modules to be installed:
+Windows only: If you've never installed PowerShell modules before, you need to first install the NuGet PackageProvider to enable modules to be installed:

 ```PowerShell
 Install-PackageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Force